hoganman/heartfailurepred/README.md

 ## Artificial Neural Network (ANN) Model
 Using TensorFlow version 2.4, I define a single, fully-connected ```tf.keras.layers.Dense``` hidden layer multi-layer perceptron (MLP).
 The number of nodes in the layer 2x times the number of input-features.
+See the tensorflow_nn.ipynb notebook for the data model and results.

 ## Boosted Decision Tree (BDT)
 Using scikit-learn, I define a ```RandomForestClassifier``` with AdaBoost defaults.
 The BDT is quite robust in general and requires little tuning for model convergence.
-However, this data is not too large (much less than thousands) and the variance of the prediction could be high.
+However, this data is not very large (much less than thousands) and the variance of the prediction could be high.
 Using bagging should help.
+See the sklearn_adaboostclassier.ipynb notebook for the data model and results.

 ## Bagged Random Forest (BARF)
 Using scikit-learn, I define a ```BaggingClassifier``` with the defaults.
 The advantage of BARF over BDT is that with the bootstrapping enabled, we can reduce the effects of high variance from non-bagging methods.
+See the sklearn_baggingclassifier.ipynb notebook for the data model and results.

 # Results